 Niccolò Machiavelli

 After his death Machiavelli's name came to evoke unscrupulous acts of the sort he advised most famously in his work, ''The Prince''.
-He claimed that his experience and reading of history showed him that politics have always been played with deception, treachery, and crime.
-He also notably said that a ruler who is establishing a kingdom or a republic, and is criticized for his deeds, including violence, should be excused when the intention and the result are beneficial to him.
-Machiavelli's ''Prince'' has been surrounded by controversy since its release.
+He concerned himself with the ways a ruler could survive in politics, and knew those who flourished engaged in deception, treachery, and crime.
+He advised rulers to engage in evil when political necessity requires it, at one point stating that successful founders and reformers of governments should be excused for killing other leaders who would oppose them.
+Machiavelli's ''Prince'' has been surrounded by controversy since it was published.
 Some consider it to be a straightforward description of political reality.
-Others view the Prince as a manual, teaching would-be tyrants how they should seize and maintain power.
+Many view ''The Prince'' as a manual, teaching would-be tyrants how they should seize and maintain power.
 Even into recent times, some scholars, such as Leo Strauss, have restated the traditional opinion that Machiavelli was a "teacher of evil".

-The term ''Machiavellian'' often connotes political deceit, deviousness, and realpolitik.
 Even though Machiavelli has become most famous for his work on principalities, scholars also give attention to the exhortations in his other works of political philosophy.
-While much less well known than ''The Prince'', the ''Discourses on Livy'' (composed ) has been said to have paved the way of modern republicanism.
+While less popular than ''The Prince'', the ''Discourses on Livy'' (composed ) has been said to have paved the way for modern republicanism.
 His works were a major influence on Enlightenment authors who revived interest in classical republicanism, such as Jean-Jacques Rousseau and James Harrington.
-Machiavelli's political realism has continued to influence generations of academics and politicians, including Hannah Arendt and Otto von Bismarck.
+Machiavelli's political realism has continued to influence generations of academics and politicians, and his approach has been compared to the ''Realpolitik'' of figures such as Otto von Bismarck.
 Provided by Wikipedia

 -